SouthwestRoboticsProgramming/2016_Main_Robot/README.md

 # sw-robotics-2016-b
 New code for the robot!

-#Alert
-- I'm currently renaming everything in an effort to make the code more readable.
-This basicly means tearing the code apart, pls let me know asap if you see something broken beyond all recognition. thanks!

 #PROBLEM SOLVING
 -Whenever I push changes to the robot builder file I mess up the path the the eclipse workspace.
 This will cause problems if you want to export.
 -Make sure to have a command require the subsystem it works with, things will break otherwise!